Condor-Performance-Modeling/how-to/RUN_SIM.md

 ```

 ## Setup
 No special setup needs to be done.
-However, you can specify some configuration defaults in a user-configuration file located in your home directory:
+However, configuration defaults can be set in a user-configuration file located in your home directory:
 ```
 ~/.run_sim.yaml
 ```